Reslix/AutoArxiv/README.md

 1. Clone the repo.

 2. Ensure you are using Python 3.
 A virtual environment is recommended.
-Install required modules using `pip install -r requirements.txt`
+Install required modules using `pip install -r requirements.txt`.
+Pip is absolutely awful with this, so it probably won't work.
+Instead, you'll have to install the packages in a specific order manually, starting with `numpy`, then `scipy`, and then `gensim`.
+Before installing `h5py`, install `Cython`.

 3. Create directories named 'txt', 'pdf', 'models', 'lda', and 'tfidf'
 4. This is where things get messy.
 Open up the Python3 interpreter and run:
   ```
   import maintain as m    # A hodgepodge file of functions

   m.create_tables()

+  m.fix_nltk_package() # Need to download the 'punkt' package for nltk

   m.fetch_missing(cap= whatever you feel your article limit is)

   # The above may need to be run a few times to get all the articles down.
   # Arxiv also may temporarily block you from downloading things